top of page

 What Is Emotional Intelligence?

-Daniel Goleman, a psychologist and science journalist, popularized the concept of emotional intelligence in his 1995 book "Emotional Intelligence."
-He emphasized the importance of EQ in achieving success, both personally and professionally.
-Goleman's framework consists of five main components of emotional intelligence.
+Daniel Goleman, a psychologist and science journalist, popularized the concept of emotional intelligence in his 1995 book, "Emotional Intelligence: Why It Can Matter More Than IQ."
+He stressed the importance of EQ in achieving success.
+This applies both personally and professionally.
+Goleman's framework gives us five main components of emotional intelligence.

 The Five Components of Emotional Intelligence

 High emotional intelligence boosts your ability to communicate, problem-solve, and build strong relationships.
 It contributes to better mental health, job performance, and leadership skills.
-Research shows that people with high EQ tend to experience more success in their careers and personal lives compared to those with lower EQ.
+Research consistently shows that people with high EQ tend to experience more success.
+This is true in their careers and personal lives compared to those with lower EQ.
+This is why emotional intelligence is important.

 The Impact of Emotional Intelligence on Personal Growth